mecid/mecid.github.io/_posts/2024-11-26-the-power-of-previews-in-xcode.md

 As you can see, we inline the *State* property into the *Preview* macro by adding the *Previewable* macro.
 It allows us to significantly reduce the code we need to run a preview in Xcode.

+> To learn more about the Preview macro, take a look at my ["Mastering Preview macro in Swift"](/2023/10/17/mastering-preview-macro-in-swift/) post.

 Another great addition to Xcode Previews is the *PreviewModifier* protocol.
 The *PreviewModifier* type allows us to create reusable preview environments that we can share across multiple previews.

 For example, we can create the *MockDataPreviewModifier* type that populates the Swift Data container with the mock data to display while using it in previews.